DenverNg/CSC10007_FAT32-NTFS-GUI/README.md

 - Of course, the bonus part is the most regrettable; if you're using this repo, try to complete the bonus section.
 - Some features I could mention if you're interested (can use APIs without coding): adding files, renaming, opening PNG files, previewing PDF files, etc.
-- The data size of NTFS is flawed.
-Currently, this section of the code can only read the data size of txt files outside the drive. (if txt files are moved into a folder, errors may occur)
 - The UI is still simple; the blocks in the UI are still stuck together, somewhat lacking in aesthetics.
 - The information section of FAT32 and NTFS could display more complete information, but due to the rush of the project, I overlooked it.